mattboentoro/ThisOrThatDocumentation/README.md

   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/pictures/getPlayerDiagram.png" alt="GetPlayers Diagram"/>
 </p>

 This API is used to get the list of `Object of Comparison`, as well as the number of votes the room has got so far (`votesCount`).
-We have 3 parameters, `roomId` being the compulsory parameter, both `sorted` and `unfiltered` are optional.
+We have 2 parameters, `roomId` being the compulsory parameter and `sorted` is optional.
 This API will trigger a Lambda function that will get the room details from MongoDB table.
 If the user sets `sorted` to be true (mainly used in the game scenario and leaderboard), the response will be sorted according to the `playerRating` value.
-If the user sets the `unfiltered` value to be true (mainly used in editing the room scenario), the response will have all items, including items that are marked as deleted.
-Read more on why I decided to keep the soft delete approach below.

 ```vbnet
 REQUEST: